The title of this article asks:

 It works the same today.

-Is this concession in the Catechism sufficient?
+Is the following concession in the Catechism sufficient?

 “Those who, through no fault of their own, do not know the Gospel of Christ or his Church, but who nevertheless seek God with a sincere heart, and, moved by grace, try in their actions to do his will as they know it through the dictates of their conscience – those too may achieve eternal salvation.”
 (CCC 847)